-March 12, 2020 administrators from the Syracuse City School District (SCSD) approached WCNY with a request: Could WCNY help them teach 7,000 PreK-12th grade students unable to participate in online learning?
-WCNY quickly said yes and met with the district to make plans for their educators to teach classroom lessons at WCNY with WCNY producing and distributing – broadcast as well as livestream and on-demand.
+In March 2020, administrators from the Syracuse City School District (SCSD) approached WCNY with a request: Could WCNY help them teach 7,000 PreK-12th grade students unable to participate in online learning?
+WCNY quickly said yes and met with the district to make plans for their educators to teach classroom lessons.

 WCNY pre-empted its regularly scheduled weekday programming from 8 am – 5 pm on its Global Connect channel to make way for this critically needed education resource.
 Lessons were taught in key subject areas – English Language Arts including lessons for English as a New Language lessons, math, science, social studies, health and wellness, and for early childhood learners, Storytime (including a bilingual weekly storytime) and phonetic reading instruction.
 K-5 music lessons, high school and SAT/ACT exam prep lessons and some PBS programming related to science and social studies lessons joined the weekly broadcast schedule.

 WCNY also developed strategic partnerships with Great Minds and Huntington Learning Centers, to utilize some of their educational content.
 SCSD teachers prepared take-home activity packets for students (distributed at school meal sites and through the mail) that aligned to TV Classroom lessons.
 WCNY broadcast TV Classroom through June 12, in alignment with the district’s calendar.
 WCNY created surveys – one for teachers and educators, the other for parents – to collect feedback and SCSD worked with Syracuse University regarding in-depth surveying of families regarding learning outside the classroom.